 The total partition function is

 where $Z_m$ is the partition function of the matter and the index $g$ on the measure indicates that it depends on the metric.
-Upon gauge fixing to \eqref{2dgrav:eq:conformal-gauge} one writes the partition function as (we ignore the ghosts since they can be dropped inside the matter and ultimately we are only interested in classical solutions for which they vanish)
+Upon parametrizing the metric in the conformal gauge \eqref{2dgrav:eq:conformal-gauge}, one writes the partition function as: